Justin8900/comp3297/README.md

      * Format: YYYY-MM-DD
      * Example: ?available_until=2024-12-31

-   - distance_from: Sort results by distance from a specific HKU building
+   - distance_from: Sort results by distance from a specific HKU building (automatically sorted from closest to farthest)
      * Values (must use exact names):
        * Main Campus
        * Sassoon Road Campus